London City Airport: Airlines and destinations

 The following airlines operate regular services to and from London City Airport:

 Statistics

 Passengers

 Passenger numbers at London City Airport saw rapid growth between 2003 and 2008, doubling from around 1.5 million per year to over 3 million.
 Totals declined in 2009 and 2010, but have since recovered and in 2019 over 5.1 million passengers passed through London City.
 In 2020, passenger numbers sharply dropped to below 1 million annually during the COVID-19 pandemic.

+‡ Including both domestic and international.† Total aircraft takeoffs and landings.